As promised I’m back with the FREE download of the cut files for the spice jar labels I designed.

-The jars I used are from Penzey’s Spices.
+My jars are from Penzey’s Spices.
 Some of the jars I removed the existing labels and some I purchased empty.
-You can purchase them at your local store or here’s the link.)
-There spices and spice blends are fantastic.
+You can purchase them at your local store Their spices and spice blends are fantastic.

 The most important tip for these particular cut files is to use the highest quality vinyl.
 I started with some white vinyl I had in my stash.
 I don’t know for sure, but I’m pretty certain it was actually Silhouette vinyl.
-When I ran out, I went to my local craft store and purchased white Cricut vinyl.
-Honestly, that product so awful.
-I had no idea it would be thin and so cheaply made.
-The vinyl was just too flimsy for this project and the paper backing wanted to peel away from the transfer paper and not the vinyl.
-I finally gave up and went to Hobby Lobby and purchased The Paper Studio brand self-adhesive vinyl.
-It was much better.
+When I ran out, I went to my local craft store and purchased another brand it was awful.
+I’ve included a few vinyl sources here that I will be testing.
+They are supposed to be very durable.

-Begin by cutting out the individual spice circles with scissors.
+After they are cut, start cutting out each individual spice circles with scissors.
 Using a weeding tool, lift off the outer circle.